steos/magot/README.md

 ## How?

-Look at demo.c for a better example.
+Look at demo.c for an example with explanations.

     #include <magot.h>
     int main(int argc, char **argv) {